Woman charged with 1992 southeast Iowa beating death

-MUSCATINE, Iowa (AP) — A woman has been accused of swinging a baseball bat to kill a 22-year-old man in southeast Iowa more than 25 years ago.
+MUSCATINE, Iowa (AP) — An Iowa woman is now charged in the 1992 beating death of an engaged man with whom she allegedly had a sexual relationship.

-Muscatine County Attorney Alan Ostergren said Thursday that Annette Dee Cahill, of Tipton, is charged with first-degree murder in the Oct.
-13, 1992, slaying of Corey Lee Wieneke.
-He was found dead on his bedroom floor in rural West Liberty.
+Annette Dee Cahill made a brief court appearance Friday from the Muscatine County Jail.
+She’s being held on a $1 million bond.

-Online court records don’t list the name of an attorney who could comment for her.
+The 55-year-old woman is charged with first-degree murder in the October 1992 slaying of Corey Lee Wieneke.
+He was found dead on his bedroom floor in rural West Liberty by his fiancée.
+Investigators say he was beaten with an aluminum baseball bat.

-A criminal complaint says someone reported last year that Cahill made comments a few weeks after the slaying that she was responsible.
-Officials also say she told another person that a baseball bat had been used to kill Wieneke, something only she could have been certain of at the time.
-An aluminum bat with blood on it was found a mile from his home.
+Cahill didn’t enter a plea Friday.
+An attorney says he’s talking with Cahill’s family about representing her.

 Most Read Nation & World Stories